pszufe/SimpleHypergraphs.jl/README.md

 The full paper is available at [https://doi.org/10.24166/im.01.2020](https://doi.org/10.24166/im.01.2020)

 ## Acknowledgement
-The research is financed by NAWA - The Polish National Agency for Academic Exchange.
+- The research was initially financed by NAWA - The Polish National Agency for Academic Exchange.
+- The development of HIF standard format support for exchange of hypergraphs was financed by the National Science Centre (NCN), Poland (grant number: 2021/41/B/HS4/03349).

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue.svg